You can EASILY get a beautiful, smooth finish with chalk paint. Here’s my favorite way to fix rough feeling & blotchy looking chalk paint!

 You want that sanding sponge to be damp but not dripping wet.
 That dampness helps to reduce the friction on that sponge and produce a lighter sand.
 Wet sand the entire painted surface.

 Use a light touch when you wet sand the paint.
 You’ll get a feel for it after a few minutes.
-But, you want to only press hard enough to get a smooth chalk paint finish.
+But, you want to only press hard enough to get a smooth finish.

 You don’t want to accidentally sand the chalk paint off.
 If you do sand too deep anywhere, like corners.
 Just touch up with a little more chalk paint.